sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 Sensible Instruct vs SenseML
 ---

 You can author an extraction configuration using either SenseML or Sensible Instruct.
 Sensible Instruct methods are AI-powered.
 SenseML is a superset of Sensible Instruct.
 SenseML includes document layout-based methods that use rules and heuristics to extract data, rather than NLP.
 You can mix SenseML and Sensible Instruct in a single document extraction configuration, and fallback from one method to anther for any given piece of data you want to extract.

+TODO reconcile these paragraphs:

+*Note that you can mix and match SenseML methods with Sensible Instruct methods.
+SenseML is a a JSON-formatted, layout-based query language, and Sensible Instruct is an AI-powered subset of SenseML that you can author in the app, no JSON required.
+Use SenseML for advanced document extraction, for example, for complex document layouts.
+For simpler document extraction, author AI-powered extraction configurations using Sensible Instruct.*

 Sensible Instruct